mdb/lgbt_rights/README.md

 #[LGBTrights.me](LGBTrights.me)
 ####A web app to report LBGT rights based on the user's location.

+####NOTE: The source is now hosted on Code for America's [CfABrigadePhiladelphia Github account](https://github.com/CfABrigadePhiladelphia/lgbt-rights).

 LGBTrights was built in April 2012 during Philadelphia Barcamp News Innovation's Hackathon at Temple University.

 The project won second place.